isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As Shown In Early Paintings and Postcards.md

 _____

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Before photography was created, painting was one of the few ways that the British public could experience its overseas Empire including Singapore.
 Created by immensely talented painters, one who stood up the most is John Turnbull Thomson as his paintings are said to have captured much of Singapore’s built landscape in the mid 1840s and its cultural diversity.
 But who is this he anyway?
-Click to find out.</span></summary>
+Click here to find out.</span></summary>
 <br>
 <span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">John Turnbull Thomson was the Government Surveyor of the Straits Settlements from 1841 to 1853.
 He made a number of important contributions during his 12 years in Singapore, including the creation of maps of early Singapore, as well as the design and construction of several buildings and other public infrastructure on the island.
 A self-taught artist and prolific writer, Thomson’s collection of paintings, books and articles now serve as invaluable records of the architecture and life of early Singapore.</span>